zablon-oigo/terraform/Dynamo/README.md

 ![Dynamo](https://github.com/user-attachments/assets/68b50c42-c754-473c-9481-7c324b5c5966)
 ### Create a variables file
-- Name the file as variables.tf and press Enter to save it
+- Create a file & name the file as **variables.tf** and press Enter to save it
 - Paste the below contents in variables.tf file

 ```